Stocks Fall as Bond Yields Flash a Recession Warning

 Timing is everything, though, and markets tend to keep moving higher immediately following a yield-curve inversion.
 Since 1978, the S&P 500 has risen 13%, on average, from the first time the spread inverts on a closing basis to the beginning of a recession, according to Dow Jones Market Data.

-This latest inversion is particularly concerning given it comes on the heels of the Fed cutting short-term rates last month.
+This latest inversion, though, is particularly concerning to some investors given it comes on the heels of the Fed cutting short-term rates last month.
 Many traders and analysts are now looking for additional intervention by the Fed to extend the economic expansion in the U.S.

 The Fed's preferred measure of recession risk is the difference between 10-year and three-month yields, which have consistently flashed warnings since late May.